wasabi805/redux-thunk-extraReducers/README.md

-# Getting Started with Create React App
+# Getting Started with React + TypeScript, eslint, and prettier

 This is a simple boiler plate made with create-react-app.
 It includes, TypeScript, eslint, and prettier.